John Ambrose Fleming: Chivalric titles

-Commemorations
+Commemoration

 In 1941, the London Power Company commemorated Fleming by naming a new 1,555 GRT coastal collier SS Ambrose Fleming.

 In 1971, the Greater London Council erected a blue plaque for Fleming at 9 Clifton Gardens in Maida Vale, London.

 Collections

 In 1945, Fleming's widow donated Fleming's library and papers to University College London.
 Fleming's library, which totals around 950 items, includes first editions of works by prominent scientists and engineers such as James Clerk Maxwell, Oliver Lodge, James Dewar and Shelford Bidwell.
 Fleming's archive spans 521 volumes and 12 boxes; it contains his laboratory notebooks, lecture notes, patent specifications, and correspondence.